How Do I Establish A Consistent Daily Routine For My Puppy?

 Regular grooming and hygiene practices are important to ensure your puppy's health, cleanliness, and overall well-being.
 Establishing a grooming routine early on helps your puppy become comfortable with necessary grooming procedures and promotes a positive association with grooming activities.

 8.1.
-Daily Brushing and Coat Maintenance
+Daily and Coat Maintenance

 8.2.
 Weekly Nail Trimming and Ear Cleaning